Montecito Hot Springs

 Accessibility: Montecito Hot Springs is accessible.
 It is an easy hike.
 Hike from Hot Springs Trailhead.

 Hot Springs: Montecito Hot Springs is the ruins of an old resort from the 1800's.
-There currently is no soaking.
-The hot springs are in ruins.
+The source comes out at 112 degrees.
+There are 7 rock walled pools that cascade down the canyon.

 Hot Spring Tips: The area became part of Los Padres National Forest in 2013 after a fund drive by the Land Trust for Santa Barbara County.
 Bring enough water for the hike.
 No camping is allowed.
-There currently is no soaking.
-The hot springs are in ruins.
+This gets alot of foot traffic.
+Clothing is optional.
+The locals get nude.
+Bring your hiking shoes.
+Please don't bring your dogs.
+This place get busy.

 Youtube Video on Montecito Hot Springs is below.